Master of Nursing (Clinical Leadership) - Western Sydney University

 Western Sydney University

-The Western Sydney University (WSU) is a metropolitan university spread over seven campuses in Greater Western Sydney, a diverse and growing region of economic opportunity and community aspiration.
+The Western Sydney University (WSU) is a metropolitan university spread over eleven campuses in Greater Western Sydney, a diverse and growing region of economic opportunity and community aspiration.
 The University is a substantial and influential institution with over 44,000 students enrolled across the campuses.
 The University is designed for the knowledge economy of the 21st century where economic growth and social outcomes will depend on the skills of individuals and communities, and where education will be flexible and continually adapt to meet individual needs.

 School of Nursing and Midwifery

 The School of Nursing and Midwifery is a national leader in nursing and midwifery education, research and scholarship with the largest undergraduate pre-registration nursing degree course, and a wide selection of postgraduate programmes in midwifery and specialty areas of nursing in Australia.
+The School is ranked in the top 100 World University Rankings for Nursing.

 Having a reputation for providing contemporary, relevant and high quality education, the School also commits to support clinical education and research activities.
 With strong associations with Area Health Services in Western Sydney, the School, as internationally connected, has links with universities over the world.